cmansfield8/lm_examples/README.md

 * Stats:
     * train: from 15522 files -- wc >> 1,181,752 sents; 14,363,366 tokens
     * valid: from 3137 files -- wc >> 268,991 sents; 2,841,422 tokens
-Recommendation: use the dtok version.
+For swbd errors surprisal study: use the dtok version.

 # Steps
 Some of these are already done (this is for documentation purposes only)